cjungmann/th/README.md

    [c_patterns][3] modules in the **src** directory to be included in the **th** build.

-### Details of Build and Install

-Once all of the dependencies are provided, building the project is a simple matter of invoking **make**, then **[sudo] make install**.

-#### Unorthodox(?)
+### Unorthodox(?)
 Makefile

-This project, while useful, is also a learning experiment.
-Some build or install decisions I have made may not be best practices, or may even be frowned-upon by more experienced developers.
-To inform your decision about whether to download and install this application, the following is an attempt to preview and explain my practices.
+This project, while useful (to me, at least), is also an experiment.
+One of my goals here is to improve my makefile-writing skills.
+Some of the build and install decisions I have made may not be best practices, or may even be frowned-upon by more experienced developers.
+If you are worried about what will happen to your system if you install `th`, I hope the following will inform your decision.

 As expected, **make** will compile the **th** application.
 Unconventionally, perhaps, **make** performs other tasks that may